4paradigm/OpenMLDB/docs/en/maintain/monitoring.md

 - OpenMLDB exporter exposes database-level and component-level monitoring metrics
 - Node uses [node_exporter](https://github.com/prometheus/node_exporter) to expose machine and operating system related metrics

-## Install and run OpenMLDB exporter
+## Install and Run OpenMLDB Exporter

 ### Introduction

 [![PyPI](https://img.shields.io/pypi/v/openmldb-exporter?label=openmldb-exporter)](https://pypi.org/project/openmldb-exporter/)
 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/openmldb-exporter?style=flat-square)

 The OpenMLDB exporter is a prometheus exporter implemented in Python.
 The core connects the OpenMLDB instance through the database SDK and will query the exposed monitoring indicators through SQL statements.
 Exporter will follow the OpenMLDB version update and release to PyPI.
 For production use, you can install the latest `openmldb-exporter` directly through pip.
-For development and usage instructions, please refer to the code directory [README](https://github.com/4paradigm/OpenMLDB/tree /main/monitoring).
+For development and usage instructions, please refer to the code directory [README](https://github.com/4paradigm/OpenMLDB/tree/main/monitoring).

 ### Environmental Requirements